java-to-kotlin/java-to-kotlin.github.io/reviews.md

 >
 > Note: this is not a book which I would recommend as a first read about Kotlin.
 As the authors state themselves, they didn't mean to teach the language, but rather build on top of the basic knowledge that someone should gather somewhere else.
 Once you have a nice grasp of the syntax and basics, you are good to go with this book.
 >
-> Piotr Krzemiński Reviewed in Poland on December 3, 2021
+> —Piotr Krzemiński Reviewed in Poland on December 3, 2021

 > ⭐️⭐️⭐️⭐️⭐️ Effective Java for Kotlin
 >
 > This book is not for those new to Kotlin but it is probably the best book for learning how to write Koltin.
 Much of what was best practice in Java no longer applies in Kotlin because it doesn't have the heavy handed OOP restrictions on it that Java has and is more of a hybrid language allowing OOP, FP, and DOP to all merge.
 >
-> Jswizzy Reviewed in the United States on December 12, 2021
+> —Jswizzy Reviewed in the United States on December 12, 2021